hussius/deeplearning-biology/README.md

 **Learning a hierarchical representation of the yeast transcriptomic machinery using an autoencoder model** [[paper](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0852-1)]

 The authors use stacked autoencoders to learn biological features in yeast from thousands of microarrays.
 They analyze the hidden layer representations and show that these encode biological information in a hierarchical way, so that for instance transcription factors are represented in the first hidden layer.

+**Boosting Gene Expression Clustering with System-Wide Biological Information: A Robust Autoencoder Approach** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/05/214122)]

+Uses a robust autoencoder (an autoencoder with an outlier filter) to cluster gene expression profiles.

 ### Predicting enhancers and regulatory regions <a name='genomics_enhancers'></a>